TechnoMageKOMT/Programming_Notes/JavaScript/DataStructures_ModernOperators_Strings/C_spreadOperator.md

 const restaurantCopy = {...restaurant};
 ```

 The nice thing with these shallow copies is that a value changed on one of the objects will not affect the other.
-I.e., They are seperate objects unlike the situation where a object is copied by merely assigning it to another variable name.
+I.e., They are seperate objects unlike the situation where a object is copied by merely assigning it to another variable name. **NB** This does not apply to nested objects.